Zehong-Wang/SimMLP/readme.md

 ### Extension to Supervised Version

 To run the experiments on supervised SimMLP, please run the following script.
-We only implement the model on transductive setting for simplicity.
-We encourage researchers to extend this in other two settings.
+We only implement the model on the transductive setting for simplicity.
+We encourage researchers to extend this in the other two settings.

 ```
 python main_sup.py --dataset cora --use_params
 ```

 As analyzed in the paper, the supervised version cannot achieve desirable performance.
-We consider it might because the inconsistency (or even conflict) between the supervised cross-entropy loss and the self-supervised alignment loss.
+We consider it might because of the inconsistency (or even conflict) between the supervised cross-entropy loss and the self-supervised alignment loss.
 We leave this in the future work.

 ## Experimental Results